6 THINGS I NOTICED ABOUT LIVING IN A HOUSE NOW AFTER LIVING IN A CONVERSION VAN CAMPER FOR THE LAST 6 MONTHS

 However, I never had any issues, I never entirely felt my best, there seems to be a level of personal confidence even associated with the hygiene aspect even.

-Now that I have running water, I wash my face regularly, often shower, and can stay on top of my hygiene more than I ever could with van life.
+Now that I have running water, I wash my face regularly, often shower, and can stay on top of my hygiene more than I ever could with conversion van camper life.

 However, I’ve got to say that still playing in the dirt and enjoying the outdoors is still important, so whatever way that balance looks like to you is important.